 Explaining how something is possible is a familiar and epistemically important achievement in both science and ordinary life.
 But a satisfactory general account of how-possibly explanation has not yet been given.
 A crucial desideratum for a successful account is that it must differentiate a demonstration that something is possible from an explanation of how it is possible.
 In this paper, I offer an account of how-possibly explanation that fully captures this distinction.
 I motivate my account using two cases, one from ordinary life and one from ornithology.
 On my account, a how-possibly explanation is a greater achievement than a mere description of how a state of affairs might possibly obtain.
 In addition to being a potential explanation of why some state of affairs actually obtains, a how-possibly explanation must involve the relief of an imaginative frustration on the part of its recipient.
 When a recipient’s imaginative frustration is relieved, she does not just know that the state of affairs in question is possible, but is also able to imagine how it could possibly obtain.

 I currently have several papers under review, so I have removed their abstracts from this website.
+You can see their titles listed on my CV.
 Please feel free to e-mail me for drafts.